HenriquedaFonte/rocketseat-explorer-projects/project06/readme.md

 👨‍💻 **Task:** Build a small fan site using Embedding the image and superimposing the text, Transitions and transformations, Animations with CSS and Desktop Version with CSS Grid.

 > Exercised HTML syntax, anatomy, text alignment, spacing, border and sorting elements, CSS flexbox, box model, button, backgound, grid, transition, transform and elements while structuring the web page.
 >
+>Using for the first time the concept of variables in CSS.
+>
 > Creating a responsive page, flexible measurement unit rules, mobile first.
 >